status-im/help.status.im/docs/style-guide/style-conventions.md

 ## Global writing

 - Don't use idioms, colloquial expressions, and culture-specific references.
-When writing examples to make a feature or concept clear, don't use historical references, brand names, social or political events, or use any other topic that might be controversial or meaningless for a global audience.
+When writing examples to make a feature or concept clear, don't use historical references, brand names, social or political events, or any other topic that might be controversial or meaningless for a global audience.
 - Observe the [style rules for numbers, date and time, and units of measure](#numbers-date-and-time-currencies-and-units-of-measure).
 - Avoid using *they* to refer to the neutral gender.
 While this is a perfectly valid rule in English, it may be difficult to interpret by non-native English speakers.
 - Use left and right carefully.
 Localized products in LTR languages may have labels on the opposite side.
 Refer the reader to the specific UI element on the screen instead.